tidyverse/tidyups/001-tidyup-process.md

     to the appropriate repos.
 Update the tidyup with a link to the PRs in the implementation section.

 5.  **Community feedback**.
-Create a blog post from the body of the tidyup.
-Advertise when the review period ends and the best way to provide feedback.
-Once the review period ends, update the tidyup with clarifications and changes.
-Again, if major changes are made include the previous iterations in the “alternatives” section.
+Ensure that you’ve rendered the `.Rmd` so it’s easy for others to read.
+Create a new issue that invites feedback, tag community members who’s feedback might be particularly helpful, set a date when the review period will end.
+Once the review period ends, update the tidyup then close the issue.

 6.  **Final review**.
 Once both previous steps are completed, book another tidyverse meeting for final sign off.